-Parklets and bike improvements on Toronto, CA Danforth Avenue create spaces for people to walk, bike and enjoy safely.
+Parklets and bike improvements on Toronto, ON Danforth Avenue create spaces for people to walk, bike and enjoy safely

 Throughout the process, people have expressed the desire for better wayfinding.
-One of the ways to help people navigate is to have more distinct characters to each street.
+One of the ways to help people navigate is to have more distinct characters to each street and more wayfinding strategies are further discussed in section CW4.
 In Downtown Spokane, it is easy to tell when you are on Spokane Falls Boulevard because of the adjacency of the park.
 By clarifying and boosting the particular positive characteristics of the other streets, each street benefits and people are more aware of their location.
-A high-level description of key streets is on the following page.
+A high-level description of key streets is on the following page and several of these streets will become part of the new City Line Bus Rapid Transit (BRT) line.